 The Golden Ratio – The mathematical language of beauty by Fernando Corbalan

 This is the first book in the series Our Mathematical World, published by National Geographic.
 I saw it in our local supermarket, it was on offer for a few pounds.
 I bought it and after I started reading it, I subscribed to the whole series.
 It’s mathematics, something both my husband and I find interesting.
-At 6th Form College (British equivalent of my studies in Romania) I learned maths intensively, this meant 6 hours each week.
+At Grammar School (British equivalent of my studies in Romania) I learned maths intensively, this meant 6 hours each week.
 I loved it.
 My husband studied maths at Uni, so he loved it too.

 I would recommend The Golden Ratio to anybody that likes math and remembers a lot from College/Uni.
 It’s not a light-read, but it’s not that complicated either.
 The book has 5 chapters, it starts with a description of the Golden Ratio.
 Then it goes into talking about the Golden Rectangle and the Pentagon.
 The last two chapters are about the Golden Ration and beauty, art and nature.

 If you are using Photoshop, two of the ways to crop the pictures are “Golden Ratio” and “Golden Spiral”.
 Funnily enough, after reading this book, I read the one I mentioned before, Survival of the Prettiest and in that book the Golden Ratio is mentioned.

 Cancer, Chemo and Curls by Llinos Mai Thomas

 I won this book at a giveaway hosted by Llinos last year.
 She is the one that wrote the book, to talk about her experience with cancer.
 The book is short and it’s moving, about a young girl from North Wales that was diagnosticated with cancer and she was treated in Liverpool.
 Her account of what happened after the treatment was more emotional for me.
 It’s a book I will cherish, especially as I feel I know her because I follow her blog for a while now.
 The book is available on amazon.